Chŏng Yagyong: Exile

 In the summer of 1800, King Jeongjo died suddenly.
 The new king, King Sunjo, was still only an 11 year old child and power fell into the hands of the widow of King Yeongjo, often known as Queen Dowager Kim or Queen Jeongsun.
 Her family belonged to the factions opposed to the reformist, often Catholic, Namin group and she had been powerless during Jeongjo's reign.
 She launched an attack on the Catholics, who were denounced as traitors and enemies of the state.
 Chŏng Yakchong, the older brother of Chŏng Yagyong, was the head of the Catholic community, and was one of the first to be arrested and executed, together with Yi Seung-hun, in the spring of 1801.
 His eldest son, Chŏng Ch'ŏlsang, was executed a month later.

-As Chŏng Yakchong's younger brother, Chŏng Yagyong was exiled for some months in Janggi fortress in what is now Pohang, having been found, after interrogation under torture, not to be a Catholic believer.
+As Chŏng Yakchong's younger brother, Chŏng Yagyong was exiled for some months in Janggi fortress in what is now Pohang.
 However the Silk Letter Incident of 1801 ensured his further exile: Hwang Sayŏng, married to one of Tasan's younger sisters, had written a letter to the bishop of Beijing, giving a detailed account of the persecutions, and asking him to bring pressure on the Korean authorities by asking for Western nations to send warships and troops to overthrow the Joseon government so that Korea would be subject to China, where Catholicism was permitted.
 The carrier of this letter (written on a roll of silk wrapped round his body) was caught and its contents ensured the continuing persecution of Catholics.

-The persecution intensified and if it had not been clear that Chŏng Yagyong and his younger brother, Chŏng Yakjŏn, were not Catholic believers, they would have been executed.
-Instead they were exiled together, parting ways at Naju, from where Chŏng Yakchŏn journeyed on to the island of Heuksando, Yagyong taking the road to Gangjin where he spent eighteen years in exile.
+The persecution intensified and Chŏng Yagyong and his younger brother, Chŏng Yakjŏn were exiled, parting ways at Naju, from where Chŏng Yakchŏn journeyed on to the island of Heuksando, Yagyong taking the road to Gangjin where he spent eighteen years in exile.
 His exile began in the last days of 1801, on December 28.
 On that day, he arrived in Gangjin, South Jeolla Province.
 The newly arrived exile had little or no money and no friends, he found shelter in the back room of a poor, rundown tavern kept by a widow, outside the East Gate of the walled township of Gangjin, and there he lived until 1805.
 He called his room "Sauijae" (room of four obligations: clear thinking, serious appearance, quiet talking, sincere actions).